What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-Step 1: Shut off the valve for water flow.
+Step 1: Shut off the supply of water valve.

-Step 2: Be sure to protect yourself with rubber gloves.
+Step 2: Make sure you are protected with rubber gloves.

 Step 3: Use a plunger.